 Ashton's work has been featured on NPR’s Morning Edition, All Things Considered and Weekend Edition, PBS NewsHour, WBUR’s Here & Now, WNYC’s The Brian Lehrer Show, KCRW’s To the Point and other programs.

-Ashton came to WVPBS in October of 2012 from ABC News’ morning program Good Morning America where she worked as a production associate.
+Ashton came to WVPB in October of 2012 from ABC News’ morning program Good Morning America where she worked as a production associate.
 Ashton produced pieces for the broadcast, including the first identified victim of the Aurora, CO, movie theater shooting and the 2012 Summer Olympic Games, as well as multiple entertainment news stories.

 Before her time at GMA, Ashton worked as an intern on ABC’s news assignment desk, helping to organize coverage of major news stories like the Trayvon Martin case, the Jerry Sandusky trial and the 2012 Presidential election.
-She also spent 18 months as a weekend reporter for WDTV based in her hometown of Clarksburg, WV, breaking the story of missing Lewis County toddler Aliayah Lunsford.
+She also spent 18 months as a weekend reporter for WDTV based in her hometown of Clarksburg, W.Va., breaking the story of missing Lewis County toddler Aliayah Lunsford.
 Ashton’s work from that story was featured on HLN’s Nancy Grace in October of 2011.

 Ashton graduated summa cum laude from West Virginia University in May of 2012, where she was named WVU’s Reporter of the Year.
-She covered government for the P.I.
-Reed School of Journalism’s bi-weekly newscast WVU News and also served a semester as the WVPBS bureau reporter.